 The optional version of the parallel environment.

-Run Time Environment – e.g. modules

-This optional Resources element defines the runtime environment required by the user job.
-Multiplicity is zero or more.
-There is no default value of this element.

-The available runtime environments MUST be advertised in the services’ description via GLUE2.
-A side effect is to cause the BES to “load” the specified modules before application execution – of both pre/post-processor steps and the main application.

 Matching Options

 The ability to match jobs to resources is fundamental to Grids.
-This requirement goes both ways – jobs must be able to specify what they need in a BES, and the BES must be able to specify attributes the job must possess.
+This requirement goes both ways: jobs must be able to specify what they need in a BES and the BES must be able to specify attributes that the job must possess.
 This can be accomplished with Matching Options.
 A Matching Option is an arbitrary name/value pair that a job can use to indicate a property that it requires or supports (required properties have a value of requires:value and supported properties have a value of supports:value).
 It is a sub-element of JSDL:Resources.
 Compliant BESs likewise can advertise the Matching Options that it supports or requires and they are matched to these JSDL matching parameters in the obvious way.
 For this JSDL extension, the element is defined as

-<BESExtensions:Matching name=” xsd:string “ value=” xsd:string“/>*
+<bes1.1:Matching name=” xsd:string “ value=” xsd:string“/>*

 and it occurs 0 or more times inside of JSDL:Resources.